ChrisCrewdson/implay/README.md

 # IMPLAY

-IMPLAY lets you send
+IMPLAY lets you send music to an array of piezo speakers over the internet using the [Electric Imp](http://electricimp.com).
+It was created over the Electric Imp Hackathon on December 7th, 2013 by Andrew Lim & Bunnie Curtis.

+Songs can be stored on [Firebase](https://www.firebase.com).

 ## Installation

-1. Copy `implay.agent.nut` to the agent.
+* Copy `implay.agent.nut` to the agent.
-2. Setup variables
+* Setup variables

 ```
     //Hashtag to play on